PoojaKarande/insight-coding-challenge/README.md

 # Description
 The main idea was to use a HashMap to store each active user's IP address and first request timestamp, last request timestamp and number of requests made.
 To handle session expiry, I maintained a TreeMap of timestamp vs an array of latest IP addresses who made request on that timestamp.
 This allows quick access to all the IP addresses of expired session.

 I decided to use multi threading to perform read, process and write output logs.
-I also maintained PriorityQueue between each of these threads.
+I also maintained LinkedBlockingQueue between each of these threads.

 # Assumptions
 1. Logs will be in chronological order (out of order data will be ignored).